patrick-misner/tenacious-legal/README.md

 # Amazon Web Services (cost-effective hosting solution)

 1. Add client's MX records and other A records to AWS Route53
-2. Update nameserver records to point to Amazon's Route53 DNS
+2. Update nameserver records to point to Amazon's Route53 DNS (no downtime on email delivery or website)
+3. Create CloudFront distributions and S3 Bucket (tenaciouslegalsupport.com re-route to tenacious.legal)
 3. Add CloudFront Distribution to primary A record
 4. SSL Enabled with http redirects with CloudFront to protect data sent by contact form
 5. Direct React Routes work with S3 bucket by pointing error document to index.html